Chart Color Schemes

 Cultural Diversity

-Seaholme's population shows higher cultural diversity compared to most local markets, with 26.7% born overseas and 18.1% speaking a language other than English at home.
-Christianity is the predominant religion in Seaholme, accounting for 50.9%.
-However, Islam, at 2.0%, is overrepresented compared to Greater Melbourne's 5.3%.
+Seaholme's population showed higher cultural diversity compared to most local markets, with 26.7% born overseas and 18.1% speaking languages other than English at home.
+Christianity was the dominant religion in Seaholme, comprising 50.9% of its population.
+Islam was overrepresented in Seaholme at 2.0%, compared to Greater Melbourne's 5.3%.

 Frequently Asked Questions - Diversity